hzeller/trs80-100-schematic/README.md

 ## Minimal layout deviation

-This transcript in KiCAD attempts to preserve the original layout as much as possible to easily navigate and compare between the original and the transcript.
+This transcript in KiCAD attempts to preserve the high-level original layout as much as possible to easily navigate and compare between the original and the transcript.
 This means as well that some schematic symbols exists in multiple different versions for the same chip to accommodate the same pin-sequence found in the original schematic which were chosen to simplify the PCB layout (for instance, there are versions for 40H244 for M15, M21, M23, and M32).

-Some parts are slightly rearranged to improve readability and make areas less visually crowded.
+Some parts have been rearranged to improve readability and make areas less visually crowded.

+The reset circuit have been arranged in a way that the functionality is easier to read than in the original schematic (mostly making sure positive is up and GND is down, and voltage dividers are not 'around corners').

-Some readability improvements have been done in the address demultiplexing section to more easily see the `AD[0..7]` bus being buffered to the AD-bus and latched to the lower half of the address bus.
+Readability improvements have been done in the address demultiplexing section to more easily see the `AD[0..7]` bus being buffered to the AD-bus and latched to the lower half of the address bus.